chendry/LSY201/README.md

 3. the number of bytes to read.

-The method returns `true` if it wrote new data to the buffer, or `false` if it did not because the end-of-file had been reached.
+The method returns `true` if it wrote new data to the buffer, or `false` if it did not because the end-of-file had previously been reached.

 For example, the following reads the entire contents of the JPEG in 32-byte chunks and writes each byte to Serial: